Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 What the manuscript is

-The Testamentum Domini — the Testament of Our Lord — presents itself as the direct speech of the risen Christ to His apostles during the forty days.
-Known to Western scholars in a Syriac version translated in 1902.
-The Ethiopian manuscript tradition, which preserves a fuller and older form, was never directly translated into English.
-Until now.
+The text is called the Testamentum Domini — the Testament of Our Lord.
+It presents itself as the direct speech of the risen Christ to His apostles during the forty days between the Resurrection and the Ascension: how to structure the Church, how to celebrate the Eucharist, how to pray, who should lead and how they should serve.
+It is one of the oldest constitutional documents of the Christian Church.
+It was known to Western scholars in a Syriac version — translated into English by Cooper and Maclean in 1902.
+But the Ethiopian manuscript tradition, which preserves a fuller and in many ways older form, was never directly translated into English.

 Easter Monday, 2026